-The NEWLANDS LINE, at 132° is 100° from the Crooksbury Line, and again starts from Whitmoor Barrow.
-At 4 Druid Miles (DM) it passes through St John’s Church at Merrow and carries on to Newlands Corner Barrow at 6 DM.
+The NEWLANDS LINE, at 132° is 100° from the Crooksbury Line and again starts from Whitmoor Barrow.
+At 4 Druid Miles (DM), it passes through St John’s Church at Merrow and carries on to Newlands Corner Barrow at 6 DM.
 These distances are very precise and have been used as the decided criterion of the Druid Mile.
-In Weston Wood the line brushes the side of the reported position of a disputed barrow, now completely destroyed by sand extraction, and then passes through the site of a Mesolithic settlement.
-At 9 DM passes close by Shere Heath Barrow but not close enough to be taken as an alignment.
+In Weston Wood, the line brushes the side of the reported position of a disputed barrow, now destroyed by sand extraction.
+It then passes through the site of a Mesolithic settlement.
+At 9 DM it passes close by Shere Heath Barrow but not close enough to be taken as an alignment.

 The path at the top of the above plan is the main prehistoric trackway through Surrey, popularly known as the Pilgrims Way, which followed the North Downs from Kent through to Salisbury Plain.

 THE MESOLITHIC SETTLEMENT

 I have recently unearthed a sketch plan from the Surrey Archaeological Society archives of the excavation in Weston Wood of the Mesolithic settlement carried out c1961-3.
 The plan covers an area of fifty metres square.
 It shows a trackway running from the south-east towards the north-west, with various post holes and points of interest, and with two areas of ploughed field to the east side.
 The excavation was carried out by an amateur team and appears rather inadequate by today’s standards.
 Indeed I believe that the notes for this excavation have still not been published after half a century.
 Unfortunately this site has long been eaten away by sand extraction and is now a landfill site.